elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 This is the second of a four part series aimed at decision makers, technical or managerial, who would like to improve their skills by adding causal intuition to their tool box.

+In the [firsst post]({% post_url 2021-09-29-start_ask_why_part1 %}) we discussed why causality is important in today's data driven society and what to expect from this series of posts.

 Here we demonstrate that causality requires an understanding of the narrative behind the data.

-## Part 2 of 4 - The Importance of the Story Behind the Data
+## The Importance of the Story Behind the Data
 **Causality is derived from understanding the essence of the data.**

 As a researcher, I consider data access as a first great step.
 Before drawing conclusions, however, I diligently conduct an exploratory phase where I ensure to understand the essence of the data, as much as possible.
 What is the context?
 How was it collected?
 Are there any known biases to be accounted for?